niklasmato/Fortinet-leak-q1-2025/README.md

 ## Contents

 - `FortiLEAK-Belgium`: List of Belgian usernames found in the leak
-- `FortiLEAK-Domains-Belgium`: List of Belgian usernames found in the leak
+- `FortiLEAK-Domains-Belgium`: List of domains found in the leak (Belgian ip's only)

 ## Disclaimer